punkduckable/Higher-Order-LaSDI/README.md

 - scipy         (1.14.1)
 - matplotlib    (3.9.2)
 - seaborn       (0.13.2)

+Further, if you want to use the Nonlinear-Elasticity example, you will also need to install PyMFEM.

 What things to I need to modify if I want to use my own [object]?
 - [LatentDynamics]